fioprotocol/fio.relic/docs/deployment.md

 While the FIO.Chronicle historical data processor is still under development, this guide contains the latest information to stand up each component of the system.

-## Relevant Information
-The Foundation for Interwallet Operability (FIO) or, in short, the FIO Protocol, is an open-source project based on EOSIO 1.8+.

-* For information about the FIO Protocol, visit [FIO](https://fio.net).
-* For information on the FIO Chain, API, and SDKs, including detailed clone, build and deploy instructions, visit [FIO Protocol Developer Hub](https://dev.fio.net).

-## LocalNet Dev/Test
-For a local dev/test environment of FIO Nodeos, and Fio.Chronicle, see the [LocalNet Deployment Guide](https://github.com/fioprotocol/fio.relic/blob/develop/docs/localnet-standup.md).

 ## PostgreSQL, FIO.Chronicle and FIO Nodeos Deployment Overview
 The FIO.Relic ecosystem is comprised of PostgreSQL, FIO.Chronicle and FIO Nodeos Blockchain.
 While this guide includes documentation on deploying a FIO Blockchain Node, the assumption is that a FIO Blockchain node is already stood up, configured and running.
 Regardless, there are three components to a FIO.Relic System;
 1) FIO Nodeos Blockchain node